KGebski0036/KGebski0036/README.md

 <div align="center">
   <h3>
-    Hi, I'm Karol a student of '42 school' and the Wrocław University of Science and Technology.
+    Hi, I'm Karol a student of <a href="https://42wolfsburg.de/">42 school</a> and the <a href="https://pwr.edu.pl/">Wrocław University of Science and Technology</a>.
 A programmer with several years of experience and a beginner in the cybersecurity industry.</h3>
 </div>